Last updated on February 26th, 2018

 15. The festival of Holi is celebrated by Hindus all over the world.
 People of Nepali origin also celebrate it in different parts of the world.
 With every passing year, the festival is being welcomed across the world in many forms and people find great relief and satisfaction celebrating it with their friends and family.

 16. The festival starts on the night before Holi when people gather and start a bonfire.
 The bonfire is lit up between 8 pm and midnight.
 People gather around the fire to watch it while eating their favorite food items, and talk with friends.

 17. The Holika bonfire is a place where people gather and do their religious rituals.
 People during their religious rituals ask for forgiveness from the god and pray that their evil should come to an end.

 18. The second day of the festival of Holi which is also referred as “Rangwali Holi” is the main day when people play with wet and dry colors.
 People chase each other in an attempt to color one another.

 How people connect and interact during the festival?

-#19.
-Water is a big part of the event as many people use water balloons and engage in interesting water fights with their family and friends.
-A lot of different colors are involved and its is great time for everyone as every one irrespective of their age participates.
+19. Water is a big part of the event as many people use water balloons and engage in interesting water fights with their family and friends.
+A lot of different colors are involved and it’s a great time for everyone as every one irrespective of their age participates.

 Significance of the festival